remharbi/gatsby-gitbook-starter/content/cheatsheets.md

 ---
 title: "Cheatsheets"
 metaTitle: "Cheatsheets"
-metaDescription: "A List of Cheatsheets"
+metaDescription: "A List of Images of Cheatsheets"
 ---

 # Cheatsheets